4C-multiphysics/4C/doc/readthedocs/community_roles.rst

 Maintainers meet bi-weekly to stay aligned on critical and strategic topics related to software development.
 These discussions help shape the project's long-term direction and decision-making processes.
-Another key responsibility is preparing for the project's yearly workshop, which serves as a dedicated space for deeper discussions, roadmap planning, and strengthening community engagement.